Fabric-Development/fabric-wiki/src/hacking-guide.md

 > If the widget you're trying to implement was already implemented somewhere else (even if it was in another language) using GTK (version 3) and/or Cairo, porting it will be simple: you can just use the same drawing functions, since the Cairo bindings don't differ from language to another.

 ## Development Environment
-Before doing anything else you should prepare your development environment; to do that, read [this page](development-environment.md).
+Before doing anything else, you should prepare your development environment; to do that, read [this page](development-environment.md).

 ## Source Tree
 ### Widgets